verhagen/activity-tracker-notebook/src/documentation/activity.md

 moments.
 Each of these moments can be seen as an activity item.
 Maybe one likes to record which chapters is being red?

 `reading.book.mythical-man-month.chapter-6`

+By creating activities with the same identifier, one can calculate how much time has been spent on that specific activity in total.
+By creating activities that start with the same identifier, say 'cooking'.
+The total amount of time spent on that type of activity can be calculated.

 ## Activity Duration